“Is Thailand safe for female travelers?”

 The bars here serve what sounds like cheap beer but they will often put more ice than beer in your glass and shots are often watered down.

-Walking streets are a unique experience and you may choose to go there or not, but just know that yes, as a woman traveling to Thailand you can explore these areas without feeling unsafe.
+Walking streets are a unique experience and you may choose to go there or not, but just know that yes, as a woman visiting Thailand you can explore these areas without feeling unsafe.

 8. Where to Stay and Where Not to Stay in Thailand